Polymer/old-docs-site/app/2.0/docs/about_20.md

 Users will need to change existing type-extension elements where necessary.

-All template type extensions provided by Polymer have now have corresponding standard custom elements that take a `<template>` in their light DOM.
+All template type extensions provided by Polymer (i.e. `dom-if` and `dom-repeat`) now have a corresponding standard custom element that includes a `<template>` in its light DOM.
 For example:

+If in 1.x, code reads:

 ```
 <template is="dom-bind">...</template>
 ```

-Becomes:
+In 2.x, it becomes:

 ```
 <dom-bind>